emmercm/www/src/blog/_postgres-audit-triggers.md

 $func$ LANGUAGE plpgsql;
 ```

-String concatenation makes the function relatively complicated, but it is necessary in order to make a re-usable function.
+String concatenation makes the function hard to read, but it is necessary in order to create a re-usable function.
 Other drawbacks of this are discussed below.

 Lastly, we need a trigger on the base table which will execute the function: